 Boat: We can provide you with a cruising-type creek boat.
 If we have not yet discussed the boat for you, please read the list of boats available and let us know your choice.
 If you are a beginner and are not certain as to what boat would be suitable, please consult us about your boat.

 The goals of the trip, on and off the river, are toward enjoying a beautiful environment, improving whitewater skills, and getting a taste of real Mexican culture.
-We know Mexico and her rivers well, and look forward to enjoying this year’s trips with paddlers of all levels.
+We know Mexico and its rivers well, and look forward to enjoying this year’s trips with paddlers of all levels.